Kamikaze Hearts: Background & production

 Kamikaze Hearts, originally named Fact or Fiction, was conceived after Juliet Bashore, a filmmaking student working on a documentary on the porn industry in San Francisco, met Tigr Mennett.
 Mennett, an assistant director, was in a relationship with pornographic film actress Sharon Mitchell; the couple met while filming a scene.
 Obsessed with her girlfriend to the point that she adopted Mitchell's drug habit, Mennett met with Bashore and convinced her to change the focus of the documentary.
 Mennett not only starred in the film, but is also credited as one of the writers.
 Bashore later recalled that Mennett worked on the film with her because she wanted an opportunity to have sex with Mitchell, as Mitchell would not perform any sex acts without the presence of a camera.

 Multiple elements of the film are fictional, including the Carmen parody and the leading couple's arguments, which were scripted and storyboarded.
 While actual people who worked within the porn industry starred in Kamikaze Hearts, these performers improvised, portraying different versions of themselves.

-Juliet Bashore began shooting the movie in the mid-1980s.
+Juliet Bashore began shooting the film in the mid-1980s.
 It was filmed on location in North Beach, San Francisco, Embarcadero Freeway, and the Mission District, San Francisco.

 Release

 Kamikaze Hearts received a limited theatrical release in November 1986 by Facets Multi-Media before being played across multiple theaters and sold on home video in the years that followed.
 The May 31, 1988 edition of The Village Voice wrote that, three days earlier on May 28, the film was shown during the America Gay Film Tour in New York City.
 The following year, it made its Los Angeles debut on January 30.
 Furthermore, LA Weekly announced that the film would be played at the Nuart Theatre for three days, beginning on April 26, 1991 and concluding on April 28.
 The film was released on VHS on November 11, 1991.

 The film received a 2K restoration from the UCLA Film and Television Archive and was subsequently re-released by film distributor Kino Lorber.
 It held its premiere on May 13, 2022, at the Brooklyn Academy of Music in New York City, generating $1,004.
 The next screening was at the Alamo Drafthouse Cinema on May 20 of the same year.

-Overall the film was played across three theaters and grossed $6,669 from this release.
+Kamikaze Hearts won Best Feature Film at the Torino International Gay and Lesbian Film Festival and the San Francisco Film Arts Foundation Film Festival.